SovereignCloudStack/docs/docs/05-iam/domain-manager-setup-and-usage.md

 Due to architectural limitations currently existing in OpenStack Keystone, assigning the Domain Manager role to users will **enable them to see the IDs and names of all existing domains**.
 This includes domains other than their own, meaning that other tenant's identities might be exposed depending on the relation between them and the name of their domain.
 CSPs aiming to appoint Domain Manager users must be aware of this limitation and should exclusively **use pseudonymized domain names across the whole infrastructure**.
-If this is not feasible for the CSP, they may opt to refrain from making use of the Domain Manager functionality at all, i.e. never assign this role to customer users.
+If this is not feasible for the CSP, they may opt to refrain from making use of the Domain Manager functionality at all, i.e. never assign this role to tenant users.

 ## Infrastructure configuration